For additional information on Political Science at UC Merced, please visit the new Political Science website

-Political Science majors choose courses from three subfields of the discipline: American Politics, Comparative Politics, and International Relations.
-The study of institutions and behavior is central to all three of these subfields, although the substantive emphasis differs.
-Courses in American Politics focus on domestic politics in the U.S., while courses in Comparative Politics examine government and politics in other nations.
-International Relations classes address issues in foreign policy, international conflict, and the institutions intended to govern the interactions between nations.
-Students focus on one of these three subfields, although they also are able to take courses in the two subfields outside of their focus.
-Due to both the broad intellectual roots of political science as a scholarly field and the interdisciplinary nature of UC Merced’s School of Social Sciences, Humanities and Arts, Political Science majors also take at least two selected upper division classes in Cognitive Science, Economics, History, Philosophy, Psychology or Sociology.
+Political Science majors at UC Merced choose courses from four subfields of the discipline: American politics; comparative politics; international relations; and pre-law.
+The study of institutions and behavior is central to all four of these subfields, although the substantive emphasis differs.
+Courses in American politics focus on domestic politics in the U.S., while courses in comparative politics examine government and politics in other nations.
+International relations classes address issues in foreign policy, international conflict and the institutions intended to govern the interactions between nations.
+Pre-law classes involve legal institutions and the behavior of legal actors.
+Students choose two subfields on which to focus.

-The knowledge and skills acquired with the Political Science Major should provide a strong foundation for graduate training in law, political science or other social sciences.
-Students graduating with a degree in political science can also pursue a wide variety of other careers, such as public administration, campaign management or consultation, grassroots political organization, corporate governmental affairs, Foreign Service, journalism, lobbying or teaching.
+The knowledge and skills acquired with the Political Science major should provide a strong foundation for graduate training in law, political science or other social sciences.
+Students graduating with their degrees in political science can also pursue a wide variety of other careers, such as public administration, campaign management or consultation, grassroots political organization, corporate governmental affairs, foreign service, journalism, lobbying or teaching.

 Program Learning Outcomes

 We expect graduates from the major and minor in Political Science to be able to:

 - Understand the processes, theories and empirical regularities of political institutions and political behavior in the student’s chosen emphasis area: American politics, comparative politics or international relations;